-If you are short-listed for an interview you will receive a call from someone from HR to attend an interview with the principal of the school.
+If you are short-listed for an interview you will receive a call to setup an interview with the principal of the school.
 If you are the successful candidate... congratulations!
 HR will then set you up with a contract, which includes Extended Health Benefit coverage and Dental benefits.